 A very interesting tour to take is the Mini Time Machine Museum of Miniatures.
 It is called a time machine because the couple, the Arnell's, who started the museum wanted everyone to feel they have been transported to the era of the miniatures they were looking at.
 The building is an amazing architectural delight and the innumerable miniatures inside the museum are fantastic.
 This is a tour to take all the family to.

-Travel Tips for Arizona
+Travel Tips for Tucson

 Best Time To Visit